nestjsplus/config/README.md

 [Module Configuration Options](https://github.com/johnbiundo/nestjs-config-manager/wiki/Module-configuration-options)

-## Basic Usage - Read This First
+## Quick Start - Read This First
 You can [read more about **how** nestjs-config-manager works](https://github.com/johnbiundo/nestjs-config-manager/wiki/How-it-works) if you want.
+But this section should get you started quickly.

 The package has one global Nest module (`ConfigManagerModule`), and one main class (`ConfigManager`) that you'll need to work with.
-The main idea is to create **your own** "ConfigService" (in the examples, we'll call it `ConfigService`), but you can call it whatever you want.
+The main idea is to create **your own** *ConfigService* (in the examples, we'll call it `ConfigService`), but you can call it whatever you want.
 You probably want this in its own module (in the examples, we'll call it `ConfigModule`), which you probably want to be global.
-You'll then export your `ConfigService` for use in the rest of your application.
+You'll then *provide* your `ConfigService` for use in the rest of your application.
 This approach affords you a great deal of flexibility:
 * Centralized setup of the `ConfigurationModule/Service`
-* Use Dependency Injection to gain access to the service wherever needed
+* Use Dependency Injection to provide the service wherever needed
 * Easily override/mock the service for testing

 Following these conventions, your `ConfigModule` might look like this: